 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur anytime and can be a frequent household problem.
-It can be unpleasant, messy, and inconvenient and requires immediate attention.
-However, you don’t have to contact an plumber immediately.
-In this blog, we will guide you through the steps to clear your toilet in no time.
+Toilet blockages can happen anytime and are a common issue for homeowners.
+They can be uncomfortable, messy, and inconvenient and requires immediate attention.
+However, you don’t have to contact a plumber right away.
+In this blog post we’ll take you through simple steps to unclog your toilet in no time.

 Key Takeaways

-- Toilet blockages can be cured by using simple tools like a plunger baking soda
+- Toilet blockages can be solved by using simple tools such as plungers, baking soda

 - Rubber Gloves